 - 3.1 RULE PRIORITY AND PROCEDURE.
 The rules contained in this handbook are the official rules of procedure of the American Model United Nations and will be used for all Committee sessions.
 These rules take precedence over any other set of rules. - 3.2 PRECEDENCE OF RULES.
 Proceedings in the Committees and General Assembly sessions of AMUN shall be conducted under the following precedence of rules - 1.
 AMUN Rules of Procedure, - 2.
-AMUN GA/ECOSOC Precedence Short Form (see page 40), - 3.
-Rulings by the Rules Committee, - 4.
-Historical Usage of the AMUN Rules of Procedure, - 5.
-The Charter of the United Nations.
+AMUN GA/ECOSOC Precedence Short Form (see page 36),

 - 3.3 THE ORDER OF PRECEDENCE OF PROCEDURAL MOTIONS.
-The order of precedence of procedural motions is listed in both the GA/ ECOSOC Precedence Short Form (see page 40) and in these rules under Section 7, Procedural Motions In Order of Priority.
+The order of precedence of procedural motions is listed in both the GA/ ECOSOC Precedence Short Form (see page 36) and in these rules under Section 7, Procedural Motions In Order of Priority.
 These motions, in the order given, have precedence over all other proposals or motions before a Committee or the General Assembly. - 3.4 RULE CHANGES.
 The Rules Committee reserves the right to make changes to these rules at any time.
 Should a change occur, it will be communicated to the Representatives in a timely manner.